 Gear Ties:

 Yes, you can use twist ties to keep all your wires and electronics together, but hear me out on this one.
-We’ve found these Gear Ties are far more durable and long-lasting than the twist ties you get from your average loaf of bread.
+I’ve found these Gear Ties are far more durable and long-lasting than the twist ties you get from your average loaf of bread.
 We use several for all our charging cables and bring a few spares for any miscellaneous needs as we go.
 Available in a variety of sizes, these are a versatile and affordable way to keep your electronics organized while traveling.

 Luggage Scale: